microsoft/clrmd/Documentation/TypesAndFields.md

 Exceptions in CLRMD are objects which derrive from `System.Exception`.
-CLR itself does not actually make that distinction, almost any object can be thrown as an exception (this is mostly to support C++/CLI which allows throwing non- System.Exception objects). `GCHeapType.IsException` only returns true if an object derives from `System.Exception`.
+CLR itself does not actually make that distinction, almost any object can be thrown as an exception (this is mostly to support C++/CLI which allows throwing non- System.Exception objects). `ClrType.IsException` only returns true if an object derives from `System.Exception`.

-The `GCHeapType` class does not offer any properties or methods specific to exceptions (other than `IsException`).
+The `ClrType` class does not offer any properties or methods specific to exceptions (other than `IsException`).
 Instead, it provides a wrapper class for exception objects which gives you a wide variety of helpful properties for exceptions.
 This includes the HRESULT of the exception, the exception message,